Skip to contents

 prior_scale

-a scale used to define priors.
+an effect size scale used to define priors.
 Defaults to "cohens_d".
 Other options are "fishers_z", correlation coefficient "r", and "logOR".
 The prior scale does not need to match the effect sizes measure - the samples from prior distributions are internally transformed to match the transformation of the data.
-The prior_scale corresponds to the scale of default output, but can be changed within the summary function.
+The prior_scale corresponds to the effect size scale of default output, but can be changed within the summary function.

 effect_direction